 Download Screencast O-Matic or equivalent screen recording software.

-Prepare a presentation (ppt or docx), which could be strucutured by anwering the folowing questions:
+Prepare a presentation (ppt or docx), which could be strucutured by answering the folowing questions:

 What is the goal of your evalution?

-How you used MiningMath to achieve your goal?
-Which features were used?
-Which methodology was used get your results?
+How did you use MiningMath to achieve your goal?
+Which were the features used?
+What was the methodology used to get to your results?

 Record it as if you were reporting your analysis to the board.
 Upload it on YouTube as public.